 - Historical trilogy set on Alcatraz during its prison years.
 The child narrator's big sister Natalie is severely autistic but grows steadily--starts saying "I", starts to make real friends; in Al Capone Shines My Shoes she foils a prison break by spotting the guns are fake when the neurotypicals don't.
-Kids' books but intelligent ones, with strong characters and historical research.
+Kids' books but intelligent ones, with strong characterization and historical research.

-- + Dowd, Siobhan: The London Eye Mystery.
+- + Dowd, Siobhan: The London Eye Mystery

 - + Haddon, Mark: The Curious Incident of the Dog in the Night-Time

 - A mystery solved by its gifted autistic narrator.
-Warning for autistic readers: Haddon assumes his readers are normal, and elbows you about all the human stuff his poor geek-narrator misses.
+Warning for autistic readers: Haddon assumes all his readers are normal, and elbows you about the human stuff his poor geek-narrator misses.
 Well, half of it left me baffled too.
 Had those crazy humans been truly explained in autistic terms it'd just as funny AND a better bridge.
 But I'm carping; still a good read.
 Still, Aspies wanting to learn from fictional rolemodels might prefer Elizabeth Moon's The Speed of Dark or Reif Larson's The Collected Works of T.S.
 Spivet.

 - - Hatke, Dan: Mighty Jack and Mighty Jack and the Goblin King

 - Graphic novels about three kids stumbling into an alien dimension and fighting to get back; one of them, Maddie, is autistic--almost never talks.
 Vigorous art--Hatke draws expressive figures--but character and story are thin.
 Maddie's likable but her role's basically to be rescued.
 Also, her abilities are basically magical--rather than, say, contributing by seeing patterns the others overlook, she turns out to speaks the language of dragons.
 A little much--like Hatke's giving us a patronizing little peptalk, "Hey, your differences are secret superpowers."
-Yeah, they are now and then, but...
+Yeah, they are sometimes, but...

 - + Hughes, Matthew: The Damned Busters